novelist ∙ sports biz journalist ∙ celebrity interviewer ∙ culture humorist

 -Billy Corgan, ESPN.com, November 2011

-Likewise, Morrissey revealed that he wasn’t just a singer and a poet, but once an athletic lad as well.
-Oasis guitarist, songwriter, and founder Noel Gallagher talked about staying up late in wee hours of the English night to watch NFL football.
-Alice In Chains rocker Jerry Cantrell told me about his love for both fantasy football and a little sports trash talk.
-And Rage Against the Machine founder-guitarist Tom Morello spoke about the Cubs in the World Series and that Cubs folklore figure named Steve Bartman.
+Likewise, Morrissey revealed that he is not just a rock icon, a singer, and a poet, but once, during his high school years, a fairly athletic lad, too.
+Oasis guitarist, songwriter, and founder Noel Gallagher talked about staying up late in the wee hours of the English night to watch NFL football.

-Eventually, my dabbling with rock stars led in a roundabout way to writing for Rolling Stone — strangely most of it about not music but sports.
+Eventually, my dabbling with rock stars led in a roundabout way to writing for Rolling Stone — strangely, most of it about not music but sports.

 The slide photos above are used under a paid license, Shutterstock.com.
 Feature pic of Noel Gallagher by me.